Aliases for RFC4 Gene

 GeneCards Summary for RFC4 Gene

-RFC4 (Replication Factor C (Activator 1) 4, 37kDa) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and RB in Cancer.
+RFC4 (Replication Factor C Subunit 4) is a Protein Coding gene.
+Among its related pathways are Cell Cycle Checkpoints and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 GO annotations related to this gene include DNA clamp loader activity.

 UniProtKB/Swiss-Prot Summary for RFC4 Gene